cronvel/terminal-kit/documentation.md

 This is a shortcut that call `.getParentTerminalInfo()` then use `.createTerminal()` with the correct arguments.
 This will give you a terminal object with the best support that this lib is able to give to you.

-It does not works over SSH.
+It does not works over SSH, but fallback to standard terminal guessing.

 Example **\*NOT\***  using `.getDetectedTerminal()`:
 ```js